BioInf2305/scalepopgen_v0/ReadMe.md

 ```
 nextflow run scalepopgen.nf -params-file analyses.yml -profile <conda,mamba,singularity,docker> -qs <number of processes>
 ```
-A great advantage of this workflow are the interactive plots, which are stored in the output folder of the respective analysis.
+A great advantage of this workflow are the interactive plots generated using [bokeh](http://bokeh.org/), which are stored in the output folder of the respective analysis.
 They provide the user with a graphical interpretation of the results, allowing to immediately get an impression about the genomic patterns of the analyzed samples.
 As an example, please take a look at [the interactive plots](https://bioinf2305.github.io/scalepopgen_results/) created with cattle data in all the different analyzes offered by the workflow.
 <h3 id="extra-notes">Extra notes</h3>
 <p>Note that read me associated with the workflow will be extensively updated in the coming days.
 Before using the tiles for your publication do not forget to include the attribution.
 This package comes with the tile from Esri, therefore, these rules must be followed: <a href="https://developers.arcgis.com/documentation/mapping-apis-and-services/deployment/basemap-attribution/">https://developers.arcgis.com/documentation/mapping-apis-and-services/deployment/basemap-attribution/</a>.
 The paper to cites have been mentioned in the respective read me documentation.</p>
 <h3 id="to-do">To do</h3>